Case: 3D printed super duplex steel - the offshore impeller reinvented

-Equinor is the global energy company determined to be the energy supplier of the future.
-Super duplex stainless steel is the materials family whose properties constitute a game-changer to the offshore and marine industries.
-Now, Sandvik Additive Manufacturing proudly presents Osprey® 2507-AM super-duplex powder, combining the mechanical properties of super-duplex steel with the design freedom of 3D printing, resulting in a pallet-teasing sample of the difference additive manufacturing could make on - and under - the sea.
+Equinor is the energy giant determined to be the energy supplier of the future.
+Super duplex stainless steel is the materials family whose properties are a superior fit for the demanding offshore and marine industries.
+Sandvik is the first company on the market to successfully 3D print super duplex components at a standard that doesn’t just meet, but outperforms that of several traditionally manufactured counterparts.
+The result is a pallet-teasing sample of the impact super duplex and AM could have on – and under – the sea.

 The offshore and marine segments are without a doubt two of the best examples of industries that take the demands for durability, safety, and corrosion resistance to the next level.
 Over the years and between the innovations of the materials experts at Sandvik Additive Manufacturing, there’s one material family that stands out in terms of catering to the needs of these extreme environments – namely duplex, super-duplex, and hyper-duplex steel.
 Thanks to its excellent resistance to corrosion and outstanding mechanical strength, super-duplex stainless steel has previously been successfully used offshore in the shape of seamless tubes and bars.
 Now it’s finally possible to 3D-print components in any shape – in the super-duplex stainless-steel metal powder Osprey® 2507-AM super-duplex powder.
 Gisle Rørvik, Advisor Materials Technology at Equinor: “Sandvik is a key manufacturer and developer for materials used in our systems – especially the corrosion resistant ones.
 It’s essential to exploit and develop the 3D printing capabilities of the major oil and gas alloys, including super-duplex steel.
 Our main challenges is to ensure robust selection and quality control of materials to withstand several corrosion, wear, and hydrogen embrittlement mechanisms, as well as adequate structural performance to avoid ductile, brittle or fatigue fractures”.